Li & Fung Group – UK Tax Strategy

 In accordance with Li & Fung’s Code of Conduct and Business Ethics, employees are required to ensure all transactions are properly included in the books and records.
 All accounting information must be reliable so that it can be used for preparation of financial statements, statutory audit and other compliance purposes.

 The UK Group engages with professional tax advisors to ensure tax compliance.
-In addition to our own research and training, we expect our professional advisors to ensure the UK Group are kept fully informed of the latest development of tax regulations and to ensure all transactions, as well as tax returns, are compliant with the relevant laws and regulations.
+In addition to Li & Fung’s own research and training, Li & Fung maintains relationships with its professional advisors to ensure the UK Group are kept fully informed of the latest development of tax regulations and to ensure all transactions, as well as tax returns, are compliant with the relevant laws and regulations.

-The Group’s Attitude/Approach towards Tax Planning and Risk Management
+The UK Group’s Attitude/Approach towards Tax Planning and Risk Management

-Where there is uncertainty in the interpretation of tax regulations and other questions relating to current tax practices, we take advice from professional advisors, and where appropriate, seek advice from HMRC to gain certainty on the approach taken.
+Where there is uncertainty in the interpretation of tax regulations and other questions relating to current tax practices, the UK Group take advice from professional advisors, and where appropriate, seek advice from HMRC to gain certainty on the approach taken.